T

 +

-Croatia is part of the European Union and the Schengen Area.
-If you are from a country that has a visa-free travel agreement with the Schengen Area (e.g., USA, Canada, Australia), you likely do not need a visa for short stays.
-Always check the latest official requirements for your nationality before traveling.
+Croatia, including Dubrovnik, is part of the Schengen Area.
+If you are from a country that has a visa-free travel agreement with the Schengen Area (like the US, Canada, Australia), you generally do not need a visa for short stays up to 90 days within a 180-day period.
+Always check the latest official requirements for your specific nationality.